-Constructing a model from multiple components encourages the re-use of components.
+Constructing a model from multiple components encourages the reuse of components.
 For instance, an electrophysiological model of a cell might be organised into components that represent various ion channels.
 All of the mathematics that describe the behaviour of the L-type calcium channel would be defined in a single component representing this particular ion channel.
-If a modeller wished to re-use the portion of the model representing the L-type calcium channel in another model, he or she would only need to copy this component.
+If a modeller wished to reuse the portion of the model representing the L-type calcium channel in another model, he or she would only need to import this component into a second model.
+See Section 9 for more information on the import feature.